IsraelShowell/Landing-Page/README.md

 # Future Features to Implement:
 - Use a custom domain for landing page
-- Display more information about projects
+- Display more information about projects - Done
-- Improve the UI
+- Improve the UI - Done
 - Embed some of my projects into the website
 - React version of website
 - Add a blog functionality to the site